SERVICES

 Our clinic is FIRST COME, FIRST SERVE.

-We encourage you to read the entire SERVICE page prior to coming to the clinic.
-When we arrive we move fast in order to see as many patients as possible.
-Please hold your questions until your visit.
+We encourage you to read the entire SERVICE page before coming to the clinic.

 ARRIVING AT CLINIC

-• Please stay in line, in the order you have arrived until you have been checked in and guaranteed a spot.
+• Please stay in line, in the order you have arrived until you have been checked in and have filled out the paperwork.

 • Once you have checked in you are free to leave and come back, depending on where you are in the line.
 Please let us know if you are stepping away or waiting in your car, and we will give you an estimated time to return.